Loyalty to nation is a part of faith. But opponents try to call this fact into question by misrepresenting one of the prophecies of Muhammadsa.

 The concept of Ghazwa-e-Hind is generally interpreted, both by the so-called Muslim scholars and the proponents of Islamophobia, as a military raid prophesied by the Holy Prophetsa, in which India will be conquered by Muslims through warfare.

-However, factual analysis and an unbiased study of Islamic texts will convincingly prove the attribution of such a violent notion to Islam to be false and baseless.
+However, a factual analysis and an unbiased study of Islamic texts will convincingly prove the attribution of such a violent notion to Islam to be false and baseless.

 Authenticity of the narrations